 Another coin toss will occur if a playoff overtime contest does not have a defined winner at the end of a fourth overtime period.
 The game will continue to be played until a winner is determined.

-The NFL recently changed its overtime rules for preseason.
+The NFL recently changed its overtime rules for the preseason.
 Previously, any game ending in a tie would go into a mandatory overtime period.
-However, during the 2021 NFL offseason this was adjusted to prevent players from facing unnecessary time on the field during the preseason.
+However, during the 2021 NFL offseason, this was adjusted to prevent players from facing unnecessary time on the field during the preseason.